 All plans have certain aspects in common:

-Out of Pocket Maximum – This is the maximum you will pay out of pocket each year.
-Make sure you find out whether deductibles and copays count towards your out of pocket maximum.
+- Out-of-Pocket Maximum — This is the maximum you will pay out of pocket each year.
+Make sure you find out whether deductibles and copays count toward your out-of-pocket maximum.
 Some plans offer this, but many do not.

 Now that you understand the basics, here is how each type of insurance breaks down: